TLC: Tables, Ladders & Chairs (2018): Storylines

 On the December 3 episode of Raw, The Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan) came out and distracted Ronda Rousey and Natalya, after which, Nia Jax and Tamina attacked Rousey and Natalya.
 The Riott Squad then powerbombed Natalya off the ring apron through a table.
 On December 6, a tables match between Natalya and Riott was scheduled for TLC.

-Following Rey Mysterio's full-time return to the WWE, Randy Orton began attacking him after matches.
+Following Rey Mysterio's full-time return to WWE, Randy Orton began attacking him after matches.
 A chairs match between the two was scheduled for TLC.

 For several weeks, Elias and Bobby Lashley interrupted each other's promos, often ending in a brawl between the two, also involving Lashley's manager Lio Rush.
 On November 30, a match between Elias and Lashley was scheduled for the TLC Kickoff pre-show.
 On the December 10 episode of Raw, it was revealed their match would be a ladder match with a guitar hanging above the ring.

 At Super Show-Down, Buddy Murphy defeated Cedric Alexander to win the WWE Cruiserweight Championship.
 Murphy then successfully retained the title against Mustafa Ali at Survivor Series.
 On December 10, 205 Live General Manager Drake Maverick scheduled Alexander's contractual rematch for the TLC Kickoff pre-show.